cidkagenow/speedrunstark/README.md

 > If you want to redeploy to the same production URL you can run `yarn vercel --prod`.
 If you omit the `--prod` flag it will deploy it to a preview/test URL.

 > 🦊 Since we have deployed to a public testnet, you will now need to connect using a wallet you own or use a burner wallet.
-By default 🔥 `burner wallets` are only available on `hardhat` .
+By default, 🔥 `burner wallets` are only available on `devnet` .
 You can enable them on every chain by setting `onlyLocalBurnerWallet: false` in your frontend config (`scaffold.config.ts` in `packages/nextjs/`)

 #### Configuration of Third-Party Services for Production-Grade Apps.

-By default, 🏗 Scaffold-ETH 2 provides predefined API keys for popular services such as Alchemy and Etherscan.
-This allows you to begin developing and testing your applications more easily, avoiding the need to register for these services.
-This is great to complete your **SpeedRunEthereum**.

 For production-grade applications, it's recommended to obtain your own API keys (to prevent rate limiting issues).
-You can configure these at:

-- 🔷`ALCHEMY_API_KEY` variable in `packages/hardhat/.env` and `packages/nextjs/.env.local`.
-You can create API keys from the [Alchemy dashboard](https://dashboard.alchemy.com/).

-- 📃`ETHERSCAN_API_KEY` variable in `packages/hardhat/.env` with your generated API key.
-You can get your key [here](https://etherscan.io/myapikey).
+You can configure the provider by modifying `NEXT_PUBLIC_PROVIDER_URL`, you can an APY key from the following providers:

+- Alchemy.
+- Infura
+- QuickNode

 > 💬 Hint: It's recommended to store env's for nextjs in Vercel/system env config for live apps and use .env.local for local testing.